ilyasolgun11/paws-play-pp1/README.md

 ### Target Audiences: <a name="target-audience"></a>

-- Users looking for a dog day care while they are away on holiday
+- Users looking for a dog daycare while they are away on holiday
-- Users looking for a dog day care while they are at work
+- Users looking for a dog daycare while they are at work
-- Users looking for a trusted alternative to other dog day cares
+- Users looking for a trusted alternative to other dog day care's

 ### User Stories: <a name="user-stories"></a>

 - I expect clear and concise information about the page's subject matter to be prominently displayed.
 - I aim to swiftly locate the information I need by easily navigating through the page.
 - My goal is to leave the page feeling more informed about the subject than when I first arrived.
-- I should be able to effortlessly access free resources provided on the page.
+- I should be able to effortlessly access the free resources provided on the page.
 - I desire the opportunity to engage and delve deeper into the subject matter by connecting or discussing with others who share an interest in it.

-## Planning stage - How i will achieve this: <a name="how-i-will-achieve-this"></a>
+## Planning stage - How I will achieve this: <a name="how-i-will-achieve-this"></a>

 - The home page provides the user with clear information on our services and our features.

 - The eligibility page provides a user with a video instructing them on which information to provide via the form below it such as

-  1. General details about their dog; their name, age, breed, weight, have they been neutered or spayed and is their any existing medical conditions?
+  1. General details about their dog; their name, age, breed, weight, have they been neutered or spayed and are there any existing medical conditions?
   2. Vaccination details; Is your dog up-to-date on vaccinations and have they received recent treatment for ticks/fleas?
   3. Behavior details; how does your dog typically interact with other dogs and how does your dog typically interact with other people?
   4. Socialization details; have they previously attended a daycare? and do they have knowledge of commands?
   5. Owner details; first name, last name, email and phone number

-- The about us page provides details of the founders and why they started paw's play to create trust with the user
+- The About Us page provides details of the founders and why they started Paw's play to create trust with the user

-- The footer provides the user with contact details for them to get in-touch
+- The footer provides the user with contact details for them to get in touch

 - The footer provides the user with social links so they can get to know us more

-- The footer also provides the user with an optional newsletter sign up so they can receive information on possible parties and discounts
+- The footer also provides the user with an optional newsletter sign-up so they can receive information on possible parties and discounts

 ### Wireframes: <a name="wireframes"></a>

-To organize my thoughts i created wireframes for this project.
+To organize my thoughts I created wireframes for this project.
 Below are links to each of the mobile and desktop versions of my site.

 - Desktop wireframes:
   - [Home page](assets/images/readme/wireframes/paws-play-homepage.png)